melezhik/git-submodules-update/README.md

     # single project
     $ sparrow plg run git-submodules-update \
-    --param project=foo \
+    --param project=cups \
     --param directory=/path/to/working/copy/directory/

 # Parameters

 ## directory

-Should be a path for working copy directory of git superproject with git submodules.
+Should be a path for working copy directory of git super project with git submodules.

 Obligatory.
 No default values.

 ## project

 If set, only perform action for given git submodule denoted as $project.

 Optional.
 No default value.

 # Author